 Funding Circle offers faster funding than you would get from traditional banks and slightly better terms than some other online small business lenders.
 Their loans take just 10 minutes to apply for online and you can get a decision within 3-5 business days and you usually receive the funding within 10 days.
-While their fixed interest rates are higher than traditional banks, they are lower than other alternative lenders with a range from 4.99% to 26.99% with an origination fee of 5.99%.
+While their fixed interest rates are higher than traditional banks, they are lower than other alternative lenders with an APR range from 4.99% to 26.99%.

 One of the downsides of Funding Circle is that it is more difficult for some small businesses to qualify for their loans since they look for small businesses that have a long track record, high annual revenues and good credit.
 They also require both a lien against non-titled business assets and a personal guarantee on the loan.

 Fundation is an online lender that was founded in 2011 and is based in New York City.
 Fundation focusses on providing loans and lines of credit to established small businesses who want flexible terms.
 Fundation requires that you have been in business for at least one year, have at least $100,000 in revenue, and at least two other employees working for your business other than the business owner.